 Human Centered Design: this article explains Human Centered Design in a practical way, developed by Brown & Wyatt.
-After reading it, you will understand the basics of this powerful management tool.
+This article contains a general definition of this theory, its process, phases and practical tips.
+After reading it, you will understand the basics of this quality management tool.
+Enjoy reading!

 What is Human Centered Design?

 Human Centered Design is an ISO standard and approach applied in design and management situations of products services where solutions to problems are developed by considering the human perspective as the most important.